madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-Our output folder is now `dist`, and all our source files go into the folder `src`.
+Our output folder is now `dist`, and all our source files go into `src`.
-Also, due to my personal preference, I pull the `layouts` folder out of the `_includes` folder, where it usually lives and make sure they lay side by side.
+Also, due to my personal preference, I pull the `layouts` out of `_includes`, where they usually live, and make sure that the directories are now next to each other.

 This leaves our root to all the files that absolutely have to be there - like `package.json` and `README.md` as well as config files of other modules you use in your project.